kumavis/sesify-example/NOTES.md

-notes
-- [ ] app/attack script
-  - i have app, with app secrets
-  - i want to add a fluff
-  - fluff stole my secrets
-  - add sesify, defeat fluff
-    - npm run sesify-config
+ - run dev-unsafe
+ - load app, oh no
-    - npm run dev:safe
+ - run dev-safe
-  - use sesify-viz
+ - load app, oh yay
+ - look at code
+ - look at config
-    - npm run viz
+ - viz
+ - look at deps
+ - modify config
-  - discover deep-dep attack via viz
+ - look at viz

+- [ ] publish urls somewhere
-    - [ ] fix bug detecting use of global
+- [ ] live demo
+  - [x] practice it
-- [ ] example modules
+  - [ ] break out friend + foe to actual modules
+  - [ ] make app more visual
-  - use global directly to do attack
+- [x] do something about gists
-  - use global exporting dep to do attack
+- [ ] sesify-viz
+  - [ ] add more legit deps?
+  - [ ] red mode for metamask

 - [x] show autogen
   - [x] if needed just publish a module to work around autogen limitation